Albert-Gao/blog/source/_posts/setting-up-react-with-babel-mocha-chai-enzyme-and-webpack.md

+---
+title: Setting up React with Babel, Mocha, Chai, Enzyme and Webpack
+date: 2017-04-23 02:56:50
+tags:
+   - test
+   - react
+   - babel
+   - mocha
+   - chai
+   - enzyme
+   - webpack
+---

-I'm not big fan of black magic, especially when I set up my development environment.
+I'm not a big fan of black magic, especially when I set up my development environment.
 Every module I have installed, I want to know exactly what problem does it solve.
 And every feature I have used, I want to know how to customize it to suit my needs.
 You could use [create-react-app](https://github.com/facebookincubator/create-react-app), but I like to manage all the things by own hands.
 And when you know what you need, it is not that hard.

 Now let's set up a React environment with Tests, ES6 and bundle enabled (With HMR).